 I definitely plan to make this again in a nice bright tweed at some point, and jazz that version up with some pockets/trim.
 But I really love the plain simplicity of this black version and I think I’ll get a great deal of wear from it.
 It works well with both trousers and its matching skirt, so it’s a great piece for my working wardrobe.

-As I’ve mentioned, the skirt is made from my own Pearson and Pope pattern, the Agnes Skirt.
+As I’ve mentioned, the skirt is made from my own Michelle Sews pattern, the Agnes Skirt.
 I drafted the original version of this pattern because I hadn’t come across exactly what I was looking for in a pencil skirt pattern and I really wanted a smart, lined, professional looking pencil skirt.
 Those features are exactly why I’ve made it over and over again.
 This version is made with a Petersham waistband facing rather than the original waistband.
-There’s a tutorial for this facing on the Pearson and Pope website, and it’s fast becoming my favourite waist treatment for the Agnes skirt, particularly for tweeds or thicker fabrics.
+There’s a tutorial for this facing on the blog, and it’s fast becoming my favourite waist treatment for the Agnes skirt, particularly for tweeds or thicker fabrics.